maxin-cn/starter-hugo-academic/content/home/activities.md

 # Section design
 design:
   # Choose a view for the listings:
-  view: List  # citation
+  view: List
   columns: '2'
 ---

 Conference Reviewers:

-IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2023 \\
+IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2023

 IEEE International Conference on Multimedia and Expo, 2022